Innanet Obsession Over Unedited Image Kauses Khloe Kar-Dissertation To Address Her Haters And Flash Flat Abs On Live

 She didn’t stop there, she continued baring her soul about the struggles of living her life in the public eye:

 “In truth, the pressure, constant ridicule and judgment my entire life to be perfect and to meet other’s standards of how I should look has been too much to bear.
 “Khloé is the fat sisster.”
 “Khloé is the ugly sister.”
 “Her dad must not be her real dad because she looks so different.”
-“The only way she could have lost that weight must have been from surgery.”
+“The only way she could have lost that weight must have been from surgery.
+Should I go on?”

 Go on she does — because at this point Khloe knows her public well, so she offers up answers to all the rebuttals she knows are in store for her.